AlexanderNeo427/AI-Hex-Grid-Battle-Simulator/README.md

 # NYP-AI-Assignment-2

+## Features
-  Turn-based game/simulation, played by 2 AI teams (RED vs BLUE).
-Made with C++ and OpenGL.
-Each tile type has a different colour and movement cost.
-Each AI unit type has a different movement range, as well as range of vision.
-Their range of vision will slowly reveal the map (the glowing tiles, showing each units' field of view) - Randomly generated tile types, using a sort of pseudo-perlin noise (discouraged from using external libraries for project) - A* pathfinding, AI units will try to find the most optimal path between tiles
+* Turn-based game/simulation, played by 2 AI teams (RED vs BLUE)
+* Made with C++ and OpenGL
+* Each tile type has a different colour and movement cost
+* Each AI unit type has a different movement range/range of vision.
+Their range of vision will slowly reveal the map (the glowing tiles, visualisaing each units' field of view)
+* Fun random events!
+Such as:
+  * Meteor explosion every once in awhile
+  * Occasionally an AI unit will spontaneously drop dead

+## Technical Stuffs
+* Randomly generated tile types, using a sort of pseudo-perlin noise.
+Referenced algorithm from this page: https://rtouti.github.io/graphics/perlin-noise-algorithm
+* A* pathfinding for units to optimize the cost of traversing nodes
+* Each AI has an instance of a State Machine that controls its behaviour
+* Utilizing "Messaging/Event-Drven/Event Queue" architecture for cross-gameObject communication within the game scene
+* A basic Object Pool